AleksandraWojtunik/AleksandraWojtunik/README.md

 - 👋 Hi, I’m @AleksandraWojtunik
 - 👀 I’m interested in music, hiking, cats and scrapbooking
-- 🌱 I’m currently learning Git and Postman
+- 🌱 I’m currently learning Git and Java
 - 💞️ I’m looking to collaborate on software testing
 - 📫 How to reach me: aleksandrawojtunik@tlen.pl